 Well let me tell you, those were some of the most miserable 20+ minutes of my life.
 She was sleeping in our walk-in closet at the time (small-space living!), so I sat right outside the closet door the entire time.
 For some reason, it made me feel better about leaving her to cry knowing that I was as close as possible without her being able to see me.

-And I texted Jason updates every 5 minutes or so, saying, “It’s been xx minutes, and she’s still crying.
+And I texted Jason updates every five minutes or so, saying, “It’s been xx minutes, and she’s still crying.
 I don’t know how much longer I can do this!”
 When we got to 20 minutes, I so badly wanted to “give up,” but then what would happen the next day??
 She needed to sleep!
-So I kept going, and it was around 29 minutes she finally fell asleep.

 I was so relieved and also so emotionally exhausted.
-By some miracle, she only cried for a few minutes for the next nap, and most sleeps thereafter, rarely crying more than 10 minutes.
+By some miracle, she only cried for a few minutes for the next nap and most sleeps thereafter, rarely crying for more than 10 minutes.
 And within a night or two she was sleeping through the night.
-In essence, it “worked!”

-When we’d travel, she’d scream her head off, and our only options were letting her cry to sleep again or rocking her to sleep (which then left us back-tracked once home).
+When we’d travel, she’d scream her head off, and our only options were letting her cry to sleep again or rocking her to sleep (which then left us backtracked once home).

 And then she became a toddler…